Storage backends¶

 implementation can deal with arbitrary data and storage methods.

-For data stored in MongoDB, Metadata.collection
+For data stored in MongoDB, Metadata.collection and Metadata.gridfile provide

 the necessary pointers.
-For data stored outside mongodb, Metadata.uri
+For data stored outside mongodb, Metadata.uri provides

-an arbitrary URI that a backend can set (on put
+an arbitrary URI that a backend can set (on put) and use for retrieval

-(on get
+(on get).

 # some class FooDataBackend(BaseDataBackend):